JetBrains/teamcity-documentation/topics/search.md

 You can combine multiple terms with Boolean operators to create more complex search queries.
 In TeamCity, you can use `AND`, `+`, `OR`, `NOT`, and `-`.

 When using Boolean operators, type them ALL CAPS.
+* `OR` operator helps fetch the search terms that contain either of the terms you specify in the search field.
+This operator is used by default.
 * `AND` (same as a plus sign).
 All words that are linked by the `AND` are included in the search results.
-This operator is used by default.
 * `NOT` (same as minus sign in front of a query word).
 Exclude a word or phrase from search results.
-* `OR` operator helps you to fetch the search terms that contain either of the terms you specify in the search field.

 TeamCity also supports the `*` and `?` wildcards in a query.
 It is not recommended using the asterisk (`*`) at the beginning of the search term as it may require a significant amount of time for TeamCity to search its database.
 For example, the `*onfiguration` search term is incorrect.